TRANSCOTLAND Self-guided Holidays

 18th century Wade Bridge Day 2.
 Follow quiet back roads to Aberfeldy, where you can visit the local malt whisky distillery, or take a walk up the Birks (a woodland gorge & waterfalls), or visit 16th Century Menzies Castle at the end of your cycle.
 (15 miles).
 Also an option for longer route by the scenic Loch Tummel south-side road (25 miles), or for a more demanding off-road route over the mountains.

 old bridge in Glen Lyon Day 4.
-A number of options today - we suggest you take the road up Glen Lochay and over the hills to the head of Glen Lyon, from where you follow the river downstream for the final 25 miles to Fortingall.
-(Total distance 42 miles).
-Alternative is to take shorter route to Glen Lyon by the Ben Lawers road (which also involves a steady climb of 1000 feet, total distance 25 miles).
-Fortingall is a quiet village and is best known for its ancient yew tree, estimated to be at least 3000 years old.
+Two options today - we suggest you take the road up Glen Lochay and over the hills to the head of Glen Lyon, one of the longest and most beautiful glens in the Highlands.
+Overnight in the small settlement of Bridge of Balgie.
+(Total distance 30 miles).
+Alternative is to take shorter route to Glen Lyon by the Ben Lawers road (which also involves a steady ascent and descent of 1000 feet, total distance 13 miles).

 Loch Rannoch and Schiehallion Day 6.
 Cycle around Loch Rannoch with options to explore forest trails in the ancient Blackwood of Rannoch, part of the Caledonian Forest which once covered the highlands; and/or cycle to remote Rannoch Station on the edge of Rannoch Moor.
-Choice of places to stop for tea and cakes.
-Second night in Kinloch Rannoch.
-(20 - 40 miles).
+Second night in Kinloch Rannoch (or possibly Bridge of Gaur at the west end of the loch).

 Blair Castle Day 7.
 Cycle down to Pitlochry for your last night on the tour.
 You can choose to follow the beautiful Foss road via the south-side of Loch Tummel, or go by Glen Errochty, Blair Atholl & Killiecrankie.
 The latter route gives you the chance to visit Blair Castle, and also see the Pass of Killiecrankie, scene of the famous battle in 1689.
 (20 or 28 miles).